 This week, I’ve been invited back to the University of Southampton to speak at the end of the 12th annual Dynamo Enterprise Challenge.
-I attended the very first event as a student in 2006, and I’ve been asked to share some of the lessons I’ve learned since then.
+I attended the very first event in Winchester as a student in 2006, and I’ve been asked to share some of the lessons I’ve learned since then.

 It’s timely, as I’m also currently reflecting on half a decade of freelancing.
 This time five years ago, I had handed in my notice and started the process of establishing my business.